 One Friday evening in 2000, a small group of veterans met at the American Legion Post 153 in Olathe.
 As the discussion went, they were talking about the several military heroes from Olathe.
 When medal of Honor recipient Stanley T. Adams was brought up, the idea of a Veterans Park took place.

-The 8 acre Olathe Veterans Memorial Park was constructed and dedicated in 2001.
+The eight acre Olathe Veterans Memorial Park was constructed and dedicated in 2001.
 The park was completed through partnership arrangements with the American Legion Post 153.

 The Trees of Veterans Memorial Park:

-The City of Olathe and the Olathe Garden & Civic Club would like to welcome you to the Veteran’s Memorial Park Tree Tour, spotlighting 23 trees that call this park “home”.
-The trees and path are marked for your convenience.
+The City of Olathe and the Olathe Garden & Civic Club pioneered the Veteran’s Memorial Park Tree Tour, spotlighting 23 trees that call this park “home.”
+The trees are identified for park visitors.

-Did you know that over 23 different varieties of Oak trees are growing in this park?
-All of them planted to represent the strength found in our American military men and women, and to honor their service to Our Country.
+Over 23 varieties of Oak trees are growing in this park.
+They were planted to represent the strength in our American military men and women and to honor their service to our country.

-Olathe is also home, at another site, to the award winning National Champion Soapberry Tree.
-This magnificent tree can be found on the northeast corner of Ridgeview and 106th Street.
+Olathe is also home to the award winning National Champion Soapberry Tree.
+This magnificent tree is located southeast of the intersection of Ridgeview Road and 106th Street.